dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 Natural/even 2
 ```

-You don't need to parenthesize function arguments.
+You don't need to parenthesize function arguments (similar to function calls
+in Haskell or Bash).

 The simplest way to create a function is to introduce an anonymous function
 using the following syntax: